 The 13th Global Conference

 The 13th Global Conference was held in Vancouver, Canada, on September 20-22, 2012.
 Hosted by the University of British Columbia Faculty of Law, the conference presentations addressed (1) the political, psychological, institutional and other barriers to adoption of environmental taxation, (2) emerging developments and new opportunities for introduction of environmental taxation, and (3) the potential for environmental taxation to induce technological innovation for the abatement of pollution.
-For more information, visit the conference website:

 The 12th Global Conference